nuken/Channels-HTPC/README.md

 ### *** Official Notice: ***
 #### Feral HTPC is not affiliated with *Fancy Bits, LLC* or *Channels DVR* and it is <ins>NOT</ins> an official Channels client.

 Welcome to the Feral HTPC project.
-This application is a native Windows client designed to interface with your Channels DVR server.
+This application is a Windows client designed to interface with your Channels DVR server.

 ### Alpha Release Notice